 The book is not cheap.
-It costs $45 for a combination pack of both the printed version and the e-book.
+It costs $40 for a physical copy.
 Mosby is truly living the virtues he exclaims in his books.
 He eschews the ready popularity and cheap publishing costs of a giant like Amazon.com.
 Preferring anonymity (which can’t be done through Amazon) and supporting local printers (undoubtedly part of his tribe), Mosby has truly gone the route of SELF publishing.
 Without the economies of scale of a behemoth like Amazon, these are the costs of writing, printing, and shipping a quality piece of literature.
 Even at twice the price of your average fictional hardcover, this book is worth the money.

 I think you all will truly enjoy it.